michael2012z/BitBible/markdown/KJV/files/Ps.md

 18. Look upon mine affliction and my pain; and forgive all my sins.

-19. Consider mine enemies; for they are many; and they hate me with cruel hatred.cruel…: Heb. hatred of violence
+19. Consider mine enemies; for they are many; and they hate me with cruel hatred.

 20. O keep my soul, and deliver me: let me not be ashamed; for I put my trust in thee.